 Can I Bring My Phone in a Sauna?

 Can I bring my phone in a sauna?
-The safest answer is no. You can physically take a phone into a sauna, but you should not make it part of your routine.
-Sauna heat is much higher than the normal temperature range most smartphones are designed to handle, and steam rooms add moisture that can make the risk even worse.
+The safest answer is no. You can physically take a phone into a sauna, but normal smartphone operating-temperature guidance is far below typical sauna conditions.
+Traditional sauna heat can stress batteries, screens, cameras, charging systems, adhesives, and internal components, while steam rooms add moisture and condensation risk.

 Key Takeaways